Mobile Suit Gundam F91: Development

 In the story, round, floating manslaughter weapons called "Bugs" were introduced in order to give more of a direct feel to the pain and violence depicted on screen than the poison gas used in Mobile Suit Gundam and Mobile Suit Zeta Gundam, though they had the same role of killing people.
 This is related to Tomino's strong belief at the time that children were "continuing to lose touch with real life."

 Gundam F91 was Sunrise's first film that used wide-screen format materials for its production.
-Until then, all of Sunrise's film productions had used normal-sized paper, which were then cut off at the top and bottom in order to adapt it to wide-screen.
+Until then, all of Sunrise's film productions had used normal-sized paper, which was then cut off at the top and bottom in order to adapt it to widescreen.

 Release

 After the film's release, the first six of eight of its film rolls smoothed out certain scenes, and about five minutes of footage was added to the last two rolls.
 They also had the voice actors re-dub the film, and finally released the "director's cut" on VHS as "Mobile Suit Gundam F91: The Complete Version".
 The later DVD release contained both the original film version and the complete version.
 However, rolls 1 through 6 on the film version are actually from the revised, complete version, so the original film version has never actually been released on home video.